SChathuranga/jsautomationframework/README.md

 # Cypress Test Automation Framework

-A test automation framework based on Cypress aligning with the Syntax of Sana test automation framework
+A test automation framework based on Cypress with a user readable and understandable syntax!

 ## Web UI test automation